nix-community/nixago/docs/src/quick_start.md

 ## Making Multiple Configurations

-A utility function is provided for generating multiple configurations.
+A utility function is available for generating multiple configurations.
 The following is an excerpt from the `flake.nix` that manages this project:

 ```nix